isaacnmm/pestpolicy-hugo2XX/content/posts/best-surface-tension-gutter-guards/index.md

     * **Cons:** High cost (includes new gutters), susceptible to fine debris entry, might still overshoot in extreme conditions.

 4.  **Raindrop Gutter Guard:**
     * **Why it's a top pick:** While often categorized as a "filter" type due to its grid-like surface, Raindrop's design leverages both surface tension and a unique ribbed structure to guide water.
 Its sloped, heavy-duty polypropylene (a durable plastic) material allows water to drop through while larger debris falls off.
-It�s effective for both large and medium-sized debris and is remarkably robust for a non-metal option.
+Its effective for both large and medium-sized debris and is remarkably robust for a non-metal option.
     * **Pros:** Very durable and rigid (for plastic), handles high water volume, effective against medium to large debris, less prone to overshooting than some full reverse-curve designs, professional or advanced DIY installation.
     * **Cons:** Not as effective against fine debris as micro-mesh, can collect some small debris on the grid, appearance might be less sleek than solid covers. *Note: While plastic, its unique design warrants inclusion for performance in this category.*